profitphil/Proposal-upgrade-Qraffle-smart-contract/README.md

 - Token raffle deposits now restricted to registered DAO members only (prevents DoS)
 - QRAFFLE and QXMR tokens blocked from being used as raffle prizes (reserved for internal use)
 - Raffle winner randomness hardened — seed now uses `XOR(prevSpectrumDigest, prevComputerDigest)` hashed via K12, making it impossible for computors to grind/manipulate the outcome
+- New cap of 3 proposals per wallet per epoch to prevent spamming
 ### Fee Accounting

 - Token raffle deposit fees now correctly credited to epoch revenue